icecube/pisa/pisa/analysis/README.md

 Primary tools for performing analyses in PISA.

-Documentation page for the PISA analysis can be found [https://icecube.github.io/pisa/pisa.analysis.html](here).
+The documentation page for the PISA analysis package can be found [here](https://icecube.github.io/pisa/pisa.analysis.html).